BMayhew/mot-playwright-workshop/slice-5.md

 `constructor(private readonly page: Page) {}`

 I've also created a 2nd test which uses an async function that takes in a username and password and clicks submit button to login from the spec file.

+I also edited the package.json file to add a new script to run the tests.

+`npm run test` - will run all tests
+`npm run ui` - will run playwright in UI mode, a feature introduced in 1.32.0